BBBase-EHeresy-PPPub/PPPub/docs/mesbg2024/forces_of_good/the_free_peoples.md

 - Shield: 5 points
 - Elven cloak: Free

-**ACTIVE/PASSIVE RULES**
+**SPECIAL RULES**

-- **Horn of Gondor** `ACTIVE` - A war horn, where if Boromir is outnumbered in a Combat, you may ask your opponent to choose one of their models involved, who must take a Courage test.
+- **Horn of Gondor** `ACTIVE`

+A war horn, where if Boromir is outnumbered in a Combat, you may ask your opponent to choose one of their models involved, who must take a Courage test.
 If they fail, Boromir wins the Duel roll.

-- **Protect the little ones!** `PASSIVE` - Whilst within 3" of friendly Fellowship Hobbit models, Boromir gains Fearless, and may re-roll failed To Wound rolls when making Strikes.
+- **Protect the little ones!** `PASSIVE`

+Whilst within 3" of friendly Fellowship Hobbit models, Boromir gains Fearless, and may re-roll failed To Wound rolls when making Strikes.

 </div>